SAP-samples/teched2023-IN264/exercises/ex2/README.md

 Training Determination decision is configured now

-## 5)	Add Action to publish the approval event to Advanced Event Mesh (AEM)

- In this section, we will create an Action for Event Mesh Connectivity and define the destination and map the inputs from the process inputs.
+## 5)	Configure Actions inputs to the data from equipment and training decisions

   a.
 After the Approval Form in the process, click on "+" , click Actions and click Browse Library.
   <br>![](/exercises/ex2/images/Actions001.jpg) <br>